jdmedeiros/tpotce/README.md

 <br><br>

 ## Adjust tpot.yml
 Maybe the available T-Pot editions do not apply to your use-case or you need a different set of honeypots.
 You can adjust `/opt/tpot/etc/tpot.yml` to your own preference.
-If you need examples of how this works, just follow the configuration of the existing editions (docker-compose files) in `/opt/tpot/etc/compose` and follow the [Docker Compose Specification](https://docs.docker.com/compose/compose-file/).
+If you need examples of how this works, just follow the configuration of the existing editions (docker compose files) in `/opt/tpot/etc/compose` and follow the [Docker Compose Specification](https://docs.docker.com/compose/compose-file/).
 ```
 sudo su -
 systemctl stop tpot
 vi /opt/tpot/etc/tpot.yml
-docker-compose -f /opt/tpot/etc/tpot.yml up (to see if everything works, CTRL+C)
+docker compose -f /opt/tpot/etc/tpot.yml up (to see if everything works, CTRL+C)
-docker-compose -f /opt/tpot/etc/tpot.yml down -v
+docker compose -f /opt/tpot/etc/tpot.yml down -v
 systemctl start tpot
 ```
 <br><br>